julioarp/julioarp.github.io/index.md

 # Work in Progress

+“Prosecutors Responses to Increases in Health Insurance Coverage: Evidence from ACA Medicaid Expansions”, jointly with Victoria Perez

+“Reelection Incentives, Political Budget Cycles and Fiscal Policy:  Evidence from Mexico’s Local Governments”, jointly with Gustavo Torrens

 “Economic and Ideological Motivations of Bureaucrats Decision-Making: Evidence from Brazil”, jointly with Paula Rettl, Anthony Bertelli, and Tainá Souza

-“Dominant Parties’ Spending Behavior During External Economic Shocks”

 “Spanish Missions and their Impact on Native Americans in the Southwest and California”, jointly with Lee J. Alson and Marie Duggan

 # Teaching

 ## Instructor:

-PPOL 802:

 Economic Analysis for Public Policy (PPOL 802), Penn State University (Fall 2020, Fall 2021)